Karthikeya108/Path-Planning/README.md

 2. Maximum speed is (approximately) limited to 49.8 mph.
 3. Prediction:  (lines in the file `main.cpp`from `256` to `304`)

-         * First we determine the lane in which our car is driving.
+         * First I determine the lane in which our car is driving.
          * The lanes are indicated as follows:
             - Left lane = 0
             - Center lane = 1